jeeminhan/Datathon/README.md

 ### Drug usage vs song

-A similar compairison was made with drug usage as well.
+A similar comparison was made with drug usage as well.
 However, there is not much correlation found between drug usage and song sentiment.

 ![image](https://user-images.githubusercontent.com/72060730/137621126-f4fb3e47-a24e-4103-a145-af7d2585eafa.png)

 ### Regression Model

-With the data collected from the spotify API, we wanted to see if different factors (such as tempo, energy, key) would also have a direct relationship with negative sentiment.
+With the data collected from the Spotify API, we wanted to see if different factors (such as tempo, energy, key) would also have a direct relationship with negative sentiment.
 A regression model was created.
 The model was split 0.67-0.33 training/testing and had a root mean squared error of 0.0036.
 The result of the prediction is shown below

 ![image](https://user-images.githubusercontent.com/72060730/137621145-caa1177c-6bfb-499c-a4c6-10d11f3575e2.png)

 ### Word Clouds
-Most commonly used words in the 25 most "negative" songs are:
+The most commonly used words in the 25 most "negative" songs are:

 ![image](https://user-images.githubusercontent.com/72060730/137620645-2f4d5d47-69a2-4393-846d-d131b3229c68.png)

 *A profanity filter had to be run as profane words were heavily used

-Most commonly used words in the 25 most "positive" songs are"
+The most commonly used words in the 25 most "positive" songs are:

 ![image](https://user-images.githubusercontent.com/72060730/137621983-522b5bfc-0d33-474d-8dcf-7395dd8b90d0.png)

+These word clouds helped us understand better specific words that were the most influential on sentiment.

 ### Yearly Trends
 Additionally, we were able to look at the trend of the percentage of positive, negative, and neutral tendencies of songs per year.